Skip to main content

 A few additional ideas about where I want to take this project are the following:

-- Making an spherical topology so that there are no boundaries.
+• Making a spherical topology so that there are no boundaries.